create3000/x_ite/docs/_posts/components/Interpolation/SquadOrientationInterpolator.md

 ### SFFloat [in] **set_fraction** <small>(-∞,∞)</small>

-*set_fraction* selects input key for corresponding keyValue output.
+*set_fraction* selects input key for corresponding use of keyValue, keyVelocity values for output computation.

 #### Hint